sebv/node-wd-sync/README.markdown

 ## usage (coffeescript)

-Notice the extra 'mode' field in the createClient options.
+When creating a new browser with remote, an extra mode option need to be passed.

-All the methods from [wd](http://github.com/LearnBoost/soda.git) are available.
+All the methods from [wd](http://github.com/admc/wd) are available.

-In sync mode, the browser function must to be run within a Soda block.
+In sync mode, the browser function must to be run within a Wd block.
 This block holds the fiber environment.
-The Soda block context is set to the browser, so that the browser methods may be accessed using '@'.
+The Wd block context is set to the browser, so that the browser methods may be accessed using '@'.

 ```coffeescript